stripe-archive/stripe-payments-demo/README.md

 |     | Features
 :---: | :---
 ✨ | **Beautiful UI components for card payments**.
 This demo uses pre-built Stripe components customized to fit the app design, including the [Card Element](https://stripe.com/docs/elements) which provides real-time validation, formatting, and autofill.
+⚛️ | **Create React App client**.
+In addition to a vanilla JavaScript client the demo provides a React client that uses the [React Stripe JS library](https://github.com/stripe/react-stripe-js) which rovides React components for Stripe.js and Stripe Elements.
 💳 | **Card payments with Payment Request, Apple Pay, Google Pay, and Microsoft Pay.** The app offers frictionless card payment experiences with a single integration using the [Payment Request Button Element](https://stripe.com/docs/elements/payment-request-button).
 🌍 | **Payment methods for Europe and Asia.** A dozen redirect-based payment methods are supported through the [Sources API](https://stripe.com/docs/sources), from [iDEAL](https://stripe.com/docs/sources/ideal) to [WeChat Pay](https://stripe.com/docs/sources/wechat-pay).
 🎩 | **Automatic payment methods suggestion.** Picking a country will automatically show relevant payment methods.
 For example, selecting  “Germany” will suggest SOFORT, Giropay, and SEPA Debit.